 You must get full disclosure of pre-transfer promises for all transferring employees.
-You should also back this up with warranties and indemnities, which are used in law to reallocate risk between buyers and vendors.
+You should also back this up with warranties and indemnities.
+These are used to reallocate risk between buyers and vendors.

 Quite often it’s impossible to replicate the benefits offered by the previous employer.
 You should look to offer a substantially equivalent arrangement.

-Details must be provided of the transferor’s agency workers to their new employers.
-If this information is not provided, employers will breach the rules, which could lead to an award of up to 90 days’ pay per employee.
+Details of the transferor’s agency workers must be provided to their new employers.
+If this information isn’t provided it could lead to an award of up to 90 days’ pay per employee.

 9. Expect disputes

 The activities in question must remain the same for TUPE to apply.
 Some employees, such as contractors, may challenge this.

 10. Be as flexible as possible